EliAndrewC/l7r/setting/l7r.md

 The capital's caste mix is essentially the same as a provincial city's - a capital is, in commercial terms, just a larger version of a provincial city.
 But the capital carries one thing a provincial city does not: it is the domain's **schooling-and-retirement magnet**, the place samurai families from across the domain (and especially from the county towns) send their children to be educated and their elders to retire, including the families of samurai away in Imperial service.
 Adding those ~360 relocated non-working samurai per domain lifts the capital's resident samurai from a ~10% base (the same as a provincial city's) to **~13%** - the highest concentration of any settlement tier, as befits the daimyo's castle-town seat (provincial cities sit at ~10%, county towns at ~1.7%).
 This is a deliberately restrained echo of the historical castle town, where the daimyo's seat could run 30-60% samurai; Rokugan's capitals are far more commercial.

-In larger domains the picture changes again, and the great clan and family capitals - despite holding far more samurai in absolute terms - have a *lower* samurai percentage as their sheer commercial size dilutes the concentration.
+In larger domains the picture changes again, and the Great Clan and Family capitals - despite holding far more samurai in absolute terms - have a *lower* samurai percentage as their sheer commercial size dilutes the concentration.
 See below for an explanation of the largest cities in the Empire:

 ### Large Cities